-The contents of your patent application are kept secret at the Swedish Patent and Registration Office for up to 18 months from the date of filing.
+The contents of your patent application are kept secret at the Swedish Intellectual Property Office for up to 18 months from the date of filing.
 If you reveal your invention before applying for a patent you lose the possibility of being granted a patent.

 Your invention must not have been:

 - Made public, for example, through a publication, a lecture, an interview, a radio broadcast, a film or a video,

 - Demonstrated so that it can be considered as known,